-Agent - A licensed producer who represents the insurance company, but serves the public's best interest.
+Agent - A licensed producer who represents the insurance company while serving the public's best interest.
+Agents must be appointed to transact for, bind risks for, and collect premiums on behalf of an insurer.

 Alien Insurer - An insurance company that is incorporated outside of the United States.